pryce-jones-systems/bird-watcher/README.md

 # bird-watcher
 Essentially it's a CCTV system, but it's meant specifically for watching birds at a feeder or in a nest box.
 It's designed to run on a Raspberry Pi 4, and as such does not feature GPU acceleration.
-However, it does make efficent use of all CPU cores available to it.
+However, it does make efficient use of all CPU cores available to it.

 1 STRUCTURE
 ---------